xmos/fwk_voice/modules/lib_vnr/python/convert_model/README.rst

 6. Update defines in xtflm_conf.h

 The convert_model.py script automates the first 4 steps.
-Ensure you have installed Python 3 and the python requirements listed in requirements.txt in order to run the script.
+Ensure you have installed Python 3 and the python requirements listed in `requirements.txt`_ in order to run the script.
 To use the script, run,

 .. code-block:: console

-    $ python convert_model.py <tflite model> --copy-files --module-path <path to lib_vnr module>
+    $ python convert_model.py <Unoptimised TensorFlow Lite model> --copy-files --module-path <path to lib_vnr module>

 The above command will generate the relevant files and copy them into the VNR module.